Search Menu

 Not a Popularity Contest

-Perhaps the biggest uproar came from the commentary of CNN’s John Berman, who dismissed the Poodle as “elitist,” and bemoaned the passing over of the Golden Retriever, who, based on the whooping in the arena, was the crowd favorite.
+Perhaps the biggest uproar in 2020 came from the commentary of CNN’s John Berman, who dismissed the Poodle as “elitist.”
+He opposed the passing over of the Golden Retriever, who, based on the whooping in the arena, was the crowd favorite.

-But dog shows are not popularity contests, and dogs don’t win Best in Show based on how many of them are lolling on couches across America.
+But dog shows aren’t popularity contests.
+Dogs don’t win Best in Show based on how many of them are watching from home on couches across America.
 Instead, the decision hangs on how closely an individual dog meets the criteria of its standard, the detailed document that is the blueprint of a given breed.

-“Hey, John!” the AKC tweeted to Berman.
+“Hey, John!” the AKC posted in response to Berman’s tweets.
 “We’d be more than happy to educate you on the benefits of purpose-bred dogs — from heroic bomb-sniffing German Shepherd Dogs and Diabetic Alert Dachshunds to Poodles like Siba that represent dedication to responsible preservation breeding.”

-After Wire Fox Terriers, which have been victorious at Westminster 15 times, Poodles are the winningest breed at the Garden, with its three varieties claiming a total of 10 Bests in Show (five of them by Standards), though Siba’s 2020 win broke an almost two-decade-long dry spell.
+After Wire Fox Terriers, which have been victorious at Westminster 15 times, Poodles are the winningest breed, with its three varieties claiming a total of 11 Bests in Show (five of them by Standards), though Siba’s 2020 win broke an almost two-decade-long dry spell.
+“Sage” (GCHG CH Surrey Sage), a 3-year-old Miniature Poodle, was the most recent winner, claiming the prize in 2024.

-Berman’s disparagement of Siba in particular (and Poodles in general) centered on her elaborately coiffed appearance, including the sculpted bracelets on her wrists and her gravity-defying topknot.
-As Poodle cognoscenti patiently explain to anyone who will listen, the breed originated as a water dog, and was traditionally shaved down to increase its speed in the water, except for a few vital areas – including the chest and joints – where hair was left to keep them warm.
+Berman’s criticism of Siba in particular (and Poodles in general) centered on her elaborately coiffed appearance.
+In particular, he noted the bracelets on her wrists and her gravity-defying topknot.
+As Poodle experts patiently explain to anyone who will listen, the breed originated as a water dog.
+They were traditionally shaved down to increase their speed in the water, except for a few vital areas – including the chest and joints – where hair was left to keep them warm.

 “A lot of these people watching on TV don’t know much about dog shows, and don’t understand that almost every breed is glamorized,” Shoemaker notes.
 “Look at any breed that has a coat.”